cdmandrews/cdmandrews.github.io/3301/project-1.md

 - **Use text structures** (such as titles, subtitles, footnotes, and other elements) to clarify the audience, purpose, and scope of your text as well as present its content.
 - **Format** your fact sheet so that it fits on no more than 2 pages in Word.
 - **Proofread** your document; your work should be free from all surface errors.
-- *Do not turn in a docuent with double-spaced, 12pt Times New Roman manuscript formatting, a school-type heading, etc.*
+- *Do not turn in a document with double-spaced, 12pt Times New Roman manuscript formatting, a school-type heading, etc.*

 This should be written for a nontechnical audience.
 Think of the audience for this project as someone thinking about entering the profession, career, or discipline.